List of Hollyoaks characters introduced in 2018: DS Yates

 DS Yates, played by Dean Smith, was a detective sergeant who arrests Goldie McQueen (Chelsee Healey) when she violates her bail conditions by getting into a fight with her cousin, Mercedes McQueen (Jennifer Metcalfe).
 After receiving a note that confesses to other murders, Yates releases Goldie and holds a press conference; during the press conference, he claims to be close to catching the killer, but later confides in former police officer, Jack Osborne (Jimmy McKenna), that he is struggling.
 Yates later questions Breda McQueen (Moya Brady) after Louis Loveday (Karl Collins) goes missing.
 After Maxine Minniver (Nikki Sanderson) collapses due to drinking vodka laced with chemicals, Yates interviews multiple people in connection with the case; he discovers that Liam Donovan (Jude Monk McGowan) is responsible, but accepts a bribe from him.
 Lisa Loveday (Rachel Adedeji) reports Mercedes to Yates for drug possession; he lets her off with a caution after seeing Liam and receiving another bribe.
 He later brings Ste Hay (Kieron Richardson) in for questioning after Terry Hay (Stuart Wolfenden) reports him for assaulting him.
 He issues a caution to Imran Maalik (Ijaz Rana) after Ste reports him for assault.

 After Cindy Cunningham (Stephanie Waring) is framed for breaking into Mac Nightingale's (David Easter) house, he arrests her for burglary.
 He arrests Breda after she is reported for stealing from Price Slice.
 Yates questions Jonny Baxter (Ray Quinn) and Stuart Sumner (Chris Simmons) after Shahid Shirani (Alex Williams) is assaulted.
 However Ste backs up their version of events.
 Yates informs Cindy, Marnie Nightingale (Lysette Anthony) and Juliet Quinn (Niamh Blackshaw) that Mac had been murdered.
-He later interview Romeo Quinn (Owen Warner) in connection with the murder, but lets him go when the CPS decide there isn't enough evidence.
+He later interview Romeo Quinn (Owen Warner) in connection with the murder, but lets him go when the CPS decide there is not enough evidence.
 After doing a search on Romeo, he finds a vial of poison that Breda accidentally planted on him.
 After gathering enough evidence, he charges Romeo with Mac's murder.
 After Grace Black (Tamara Wall) is run over, Yates arrives to question Harry Thompson (Parry Glasspool), as his car was used; the next day he arrests and questions Harry over the crime.
 After Farrah Maalik (Krupa Pattani) reports Liam for knowing something about the crash, Yates brings him in.
 He agrees to get rid of the evidence surrounding Farrah's call if Liam pays him £30,000.
 After Yates hears Romeo telling James Nightingale (Gregory Finnegan) that he wasn't with Harry on the night of the crash, he brings Harry in for further questioning.